highcharts/connectors-morningstar/docs/morningstar/morningstar.md

 You can connect Highcharts core products with Morningstar by using `connectors-morningstar.js` in the `connectors-morningstar` bundle.
-You have to manually create the connector and assing the resulting table to your series options.
+You have to manually create the connector and assign the resulting table to your series options.